 Types of biopsies

-There are several ways to take biopsy samples of the bile duct.
+There are several ways to take biopsy samples to diagnose bile duct cancer.

-If cholangiography (ERCP or PTC) is being done, a sample of bile may be collected during the procedure to look for tumor cells within the fluid.
+If ERCP or PTC is being done, a sample of bile may be collected during the procedure to look for tumor cells within the fluid.

 Bile duct cells and tiny fragments of bile duct tissue can also be sampled by biliary brushing.
 Instead of injecting contrast dye and taking x-ray pictures (as for ERCP or PTC), the doctor advances a small brush with a long, flexible handle through the endoscope or needle.
 The end of the brush is used to scrape cells and small tissue fragments from the lining of the bile duct, which are then looked at under a microscope.

 Biopsy specimens can also be taken during cholangioscopy.
-This lets the doctor view the inside surface of the bile duct and take samples of suspicious areas.
+This lets the doctor see the inside surface of the bile duct and take samples of suspicious areas.

 In most cases, this is done as a fine needle aspiration (FNA) biopsy, which uses a very thin needle attached to a syringe to suck out (aspirate) a sample of cells.
 If this isn't successful, a core needle biopsy may be done, which uses a slightly larger needle to get a bigger sample.

 For more information about biopsies and how they are tested, see our separate document Testing Biopsy and Cytology Specimens for Cancer.

 Last Medical Review: 10/30/2013